LoopLLC/LoopCache/README.md

 	- Start migrating  (pushing) objects that shouldn’t be here
 - GetStats

-##	Node Configuration (stored on master, queried from nodes and clients on startup)
+##	Node Configuration

+Stored on master, queried from nodes and clients on startup

 - Host Name
 - Port Number